vighnesh153/vighnesh153-monorepo/GUIDE_AND_TRACKER.md

 #### Tasks

 - Seed data in vighnesh153.com_next13
-- in-memory or sqlite DB connection for tests
-- tests for nextAuthCallback
 - Groups/Permissions
   - When completely banning user, remember to remove their session from users to log them out
 - Projects